 Most people get a global scratch off map, but you can also get maps limited to a specific country or region.
 In additional to my global map, I’ve also got one for the USA states.

-The maps are covered in a thin layer, which hide world beneath it.
+The maps are covered in a thin layer, which hide the world beneath it.
 You can then use a penny to scratch this layer off, just like you would on a lottery scratch card.
 The end result is your own map, showing where you’ve been, and where you’ve yet to go!

 How to Make One